How to start a self-hosted WordPress blog – a step by step guide

 To write a blog post, simply navigate to POSTS => ADD NEW.
 Give your blog post a title, write your post and then hit PUBLISH.
 To add photos/graphics, simply go to ADD MEDIA and UPLOAD FILES, then SELECT FILES and choose something from your computer.

-Writing a blog post is a subject in its own right, so I have written a whole separate post on the topic: The 10 essential elements of a successful blog post and you can find lots of other tips on what to write and how to optimise what you write for your readers and SEO in my Blog Content section.
+Writing a blog post is a subject in its own right, so I have written a whole separate post on the topic: How to write your first blog post.
+You will also find lots of useful information here: The 10 essential elements of a successful blog post.
+And you can find lots of other tips on what to write and how to optimise what you write for your readers and SEO in my Blog Content section.
 So, head over there, write a blog post or two, and then come back here and I’ll show you what to do next!

 Step 14 Set up your social media accounts

 So which social media platforms should you join?
-There are a lot of possibilities and new ones popping up all the time, but the 5 I would recommend…and the ones almost all bloggers are on, are Facebook, Twitter, Google+, Instagram and Pinterest.
+There are a lot of possibilities and new ones popping up all the time, but the 4 I would recommend…and the ones almost all bloggers are on, are Facebook, Twitter, Instagram and Pinterest.

 - Try to make sure your account name is very similar to your blog name, ideally the same – this will help people find you and make you look consistent across your social media.

-- Make sure you put a nice, relevant photo in as the cover photo of your social media profiles – you could use a stock photo that is related in some way to what your blog is about, take a photo yourself, or create a collage in PicMonkey.
+- Make sure you put a nice, relevant photo in as the cover photo of your social media profiles – you could use a stock photo that is related in some way to what your blog is about, take a photo yourself, or create a collage in PicMonkey* or Canva.

 - Make sure you fill in your social media bios and any other sections with as much information as possible and make sure you keep coming back and updating this every now and again.
 I always do this in January each year to make sure my bios etc. are fresh, up to date and still relevant.